 - Be genuinely interested in understanding why they self-harm and how they believe it helps them

-Remember that self-harm is not a diagnosis itself but rather a symptom of an underlying mental health disorder.
+Remember that self-harm is not a diagnosis itself but rather a symptom of an underlying mental health concern.
 Self-harm is complex, and recovery can be a long process for everyone involved.
 Some of the reasons people self-harm include avoiding painful memories, breakthrough emotional numbness, gaining a sense of control, and coping with challenging emotions.

-Contact Harmony Hills for Self-Harm Treatment
+Contact Harmony Hills for compassionate self-harm treatment